-Why Darkness is Important for Cannabis Plants?
+Why is Implementing the Best Light Cycle for Flowering so Important for Cannabis Plants?

 Cannabis is a photoperiodic plant that responds to seasonal changes in light.
 That means when the days grow shorter, the plant’s life cycle is nearing its end, and flowering occurs for reproduction.
 In nature, male cannabis sacs release pollen to pollinate female plants in blossom.
 The result is seeds, which allow the plant to produce the next generation.